apache/incubator-kie-kogito-pipelines/README.md

 Each repository has a `Jenkinsfile` for the PR check.

-The jobs are located into the `ghrpb-webhooks` folder in Jenkins.
+The jobs are located into the `pullrequest` folder in Jenkins.
 Only the Operator PR check is not yet in this folder as it is still on another Jenkins

 #### Sonar cloud